d-bl/MAE-gf/docs/counting-new.md

 ## Introduction

 A stitch is made by crossing and twisting two pairs of bobbins.
 With “twist” we mean: twist both pairs, twist right pair, or twist left pair.
 We can abbreviate this with "c" (cross), "t" (twist both pairs), "r" (twist right pair) and "l" (twist left pair).
-For listing and counting stitches we consider stitches as starting and ending with crosses.
-Twists before and after are viewed as what is happening between stitches.
+For listing and counting stitches we consider stitches that start and end with crosses.
+Twists before and after are viewed as that what is happening between stitches.

 A stitch can be described with a <u>word</u> formed with the symbols "c", "l", "r", "t".
 These words have to obey certain rules.
 These rules come from observations from actual lace, and from some limits we set ourselves in this document.
 To help us count and catalogue the stitches, the symbols are ordered: "c" before "t", "t" before "r", "r" before "l".
 (We have chosen this order because tr is easier to see than tl.)